How many syllables in Victorian?

 vic-to-ri-an

-The word Victorian has three syllables: vic-to-ri-an.
+The word Victorian has 4 syllables: vic-to-ri-an.
 Syllable division helps in understanding the word's structure, improving both pronunciation and spelling.
 This technique is especially useful for students and language learners who are mastering English phonetics.

 relating to or characteristic of the reign of Queen Victoria of England (1837–1901), especially with regard to the high moral standards and conservative values of the time.